wadelu78/SimpleMap/README.md

 # SimpleMap
-This is Simple Vector Map Example.
+This is a vector map example program.

-The program reads a Mid/Mif GIS data file and create a vector map.
+The program reads Mid/Mif GIS data files and creates a vector map with multiple layers.
 It supports zoom and pan operations.

 ![A Simple Vector Map](https://demo-01.s3-ap-southeast-2.amazonaws.com/SimpleMapDemo.jpg)